gpuweb/gpuweb/design/ErrorHandling.md

 };
 ```

-`WebGPUStatusType` makes a distinction between several `WebGPULogEntryType`s:
+`WebGPUStatusType` makes a distinction between several error types:

  - `"validation-error"`: validation of arguments failed - including if an argument was an "invalid object".
    (Either the application did something wrong, or it chose not to recover from a recoverable error.)
- - `"device-lost"`: things went horribly wrong and the `WebGPUDevice` cannot be used anymore.
+ - `"device-lost"`: things went horribly wrong, and the `WebGPUDevice` cannot be used anymore.
-   (Applications can choose to try making a new device.)
+   (An application may request a new device.)
  - `"recoverable-out-of-memory": an allocation failed in a recoverable way.
 This is logged regardless of whether the application actually recovers from the condition.

 The `reason` is human-readable text, provided for debugging/reporting/telemetry.

 ## Object Creation

-WebGPU objects the application uses are handles that either represent a successfully created object, or an error that occured during creation.
+WebGPU objects, im JS, are handles that either represent a successfully created object, or an error that occured during creation.
-Successfully created objects are called "valid objects" and "invalid objects" otherwise.
+Successfully created objects are called "valid objects"; unsuccessfully created objects are called "invalid objects".

 ### Error propagation of invalid objects